 - 1. In the map, tap the alignment and then tap Stakeout.
 Alternatively, tap ≡ and select Stakeout.
-Tap Alignments, select the alignment to stake and tap Next. - If the alignment you want to stake out is not shown in the map, tap $\Leftrightarrow$ in the map toolbar to open the Layer manager and select the Map files tab.
-Select the file and then make the appropriate layer (s) visible and selectable.
+Tap Alignments, select the alignment to stake and tap Next. - If the alignment you want to stake out is not shown in the map, tap \otimes in the map toolbar to open the Layer manager and select the Map files tab.
+Select the file and then make the appropriate layer(s) visible and selectable.
 The file must be in the current project folder. - 2.
-If you have not yet started a survey, the software prompts you through the steps to start the survey.

-- 3. Enter a value in the Antenna height or Target height field and make sure that the Measured to field is set correctly. - 4.
-Enter the Station interval or accept the default value set when the alignment was defined.

-A Station interval value is required when staking out a station on a string.
-This value is optional for other survey methods.
+If you have not yet started a survey, the software prompts you through the steps to start the survey. - 3.
+Enter a value in the Antenna height or Target height field and make sure that the Measured to field is set correctly. - 4.
+Enter the Station interval for lines and Station interval for arcs and transitions or accept the default value set when the alignment was defined. - Station interval values are required when staking out a station on a string.
+These values are optional for other survey methods.

-- 5. Tap Options to: - Configure preferences for Grade, As-staked point details, Display and Available stations. - Enable staking out relative to a digital terrain model (DTM). - 6.
+5. Tap Options to:

+- · Configure preferences for Grade, As-staked point details, and Display. - Enable staking out relative to a digital terrain model (DTM). - 6.
 Tap Next.